aienabled/NoesisGUI.AmmyIntegration/README.md

 Sample project notes
 -----
-It uses a very simple and unreliable mechanism of listening to the file system changes to reload NoesisGUI when any `.ammy` file modified.
+It uses a very simple and unreliable mechanism of listening to the file system changes to reload NoesisGUI when any `.ammy` file is modified.
 It's simply a proof-of-concept and will crash often.

 Dependencies
 -----
 Ammy depends on .NET Framework 4.5.
-Also it depends on [Nemerle](http://nemerle.com) and [Nitra](https://github.com/rsdn/nitra).
+Also it depends on [Nemerle](http://nemerle.com) and [Nitra](https://github.com/rsdn/nitra) (both are .NET 4.5 assemblies).
 It's expected to work properly on Windows, have not tested on other OSes yet but it might work fine under fresh version of Mono.

 Contributing
 -----